cloudera/director-scripts/faster-bootstrap/README.md

     }
     ...

-See the [sample configuration file for Faster Bootstrap](../configs/aws.fb.conf) for a complete example.

 In the Cloudera Director web UI, the properties are specified for a new deployment by pressing the "Cloudera Manager Configurations" button, selecting "Cloudera Manager" for the Scope, and entering the property names and values in the provided table.

-*Be sure to set both configuration properties to true.* Do not set one and not the other, or else Cloudera Manager may fail to bootstrap the cluster.
+*Be sure to set both configuration properties to true to enable Faster Bootstrap.* Do not set one without setting the other, or else Cloudera Manager 5.9.0 may fail to bootstrap the cluster.
 Either set both to true or set both to false.
 Their default values are both false.

-Faster Bootstrap only works for Cloudera Manager starting with version 5.9.
-If the properties are included in the configuration for an older version of Cloudera Manager, then deployment bootstrap will fail.
+The additional property "enable_fast_dir_create" required by Cloudera Manager 5.9.0 is ignored in later releases, so you do not need to specify it in configurations for them.

 ### Limitations

 If a cluster satisfies any of the following conditions, Faster Bootstrap is either not in full effect, or is not in effect at all.

 * the cluster is highly available (HA)
-* Impala is included as a cluster service
+* (Cloudera Manager 5.9.x only) Impala is included as a cluster service
 * Kafka is included as a cluster service

 ### Subject to Change